olvaffe/olv-notes/distros/cros/ec.md

   - some EC has built-in flash and some has external flash
   - the firmware is also built from
     <ttps://chromium.googlesource.com/chromiumos/platform/ec>
+    - ebuild is `chromeos-base/chromeos-ec`
+    - already packed into `chromeos-firmwareupdate`
   - flash from dut
     - `ectool version` to get current version
     - `flashrom -p ec -w <ec.bin>` to flash